MarcelGarus/glados/README.md

 ### Arbitraries

-`Arbitrary`s are responsible for generating and shrinking values.
-They have two methods:
+Arbitraries are responsible for generating and shrinking values.
+The `Arbitrary` class has two methods:

 - `T generate(Random random, int size)` generates a new value of type `T`, using `random` as a source for randomness.
 The `size` argument is used as a rough estimate on how big or complex the returned value should be.
-  For example, the `Arbitrary` for `int` produces `int`s in the range from `-size` to `size`.
+  For example, the arabitrary for `int` produces `int`s in the range from `-size` to `size`.
 - `Iterable<T> shrink(T input)` takes a value and returns an `Iterable` containing similar, but smaller values.
 Smaller means that calling `shrink` repeatedly on the smaller values and their children etc., the program should eventually terminate (aka the transitive hull with regard to `shrink` should be finite and acyclic).

-The basic types all have corresponding `Arbitrary`s implemented.
+The basic types all have corresponding arbitraries implemented.
+More arbitraries can be found on `any`.

-Glados also accepts an optional `Arbitrary` that can be used to customize the input values.
-Also, there's `any`, which provides a namespace for `Arbitrary`s.

 For example, if you want to test some code only with lowercase letters, you can write: